CAFDataProcessing/worker-languagedetection/README.md

 The Language Detection Worker will read a message from the queue and return a list of the top three languages present in the text data.

-For more information on the functioning of the Language Detection Worker visit [Language Detection Worker API](worker-languagedetection/worker-languagedetection.md).
+For more information on the functioning of the Language Detection Worker visit [Language Detection Worker](worker-languagedetection/README.md).

 ## Modules